 $ kill process ID

 This method is called safe kill.
-However, depending on your situation, maybe you need to force a service or application to hang up, and then enable an automatic reload of the service like this:
+However, depending on your situation, maybe you need to force a service or application to hang up like this:

 $ kill -1 process ID

 Sometimes the safe killing and reloading fail to do anything, you can send kill signal SIGKILL by using -9 option which is called forced kill.

 $ kill -9 process ID